OpenTermsArchive/engine/README.md

 ### CLI

-The following commands are available:
+The following commands are available globally once package is imported:

-- `ota-lint-declarations` to lint declarations.
-Use it with `./bin/ota-lint-declarations.sh`
+- `ota-lint-declarations [service_id]...` to lint declarations
-- `ota-validate-declarations` to test declarations.
-Use it with `./bin/ota-validate-declarations.sh`
+- `ota-validate-declarations [service_id]...` to test declarations

-### Features
+### Features exposed

-Some of the main features are also exposed:

 #### fetcher

-Fetcher gives the ability to fetch a url and retrieve its mime type and content.
+The `fetcher` modules gets the MIME type and content of a document from its URL.

-You can use the fetcher in your code by using:

-`import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser } from 'open-terms-archive/fetcher'`
+You can use the fetcher in your code by using `import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser } from 'open-terms-archive/fetcher'`.

-Documentation on how to use is provided as JSDoc within `./src/archivist/fetcher/index.js`.
+Documentation on how to use is provided as JSDoc within [./src/archivist/fetcher/index.js](./src/archivist/fetcher/index.js).

 #### filter

-The `filter` module transforms HTML or PDF content into a Markdown string.
+Filter gives the ability to transform HTML or pdf content into a markdown string.
-It will format content based on the [document declaration](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md#declaring-a-new-service)
+It will filter content based on the [document declaration](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md#declaring-a-new-service).

-You can use the filter in your code by using:

-`import filter from 'open-terms-archive/filter';`
+You can use the filter in your code by using `import filter from 'open-terms-archive/filter';`.

-Documentation on how to use this is provided as JSDoc within `./src/archivist/filter/index.js`.
+The `filter` function documentation is available as JSDoc within [./src/archivist/filter/index.js](./src/archivist/filter/index.js).

 ## Using locally